Cosponsor the "FTC REDO Act."

 On a bipartisan basis, members of Congress have expressed concerns through letters to the FTC and Federal Reserve Board that the proposed rule was rushed, excessive, and would adversely affect consumers and small business dealers.
 Responding to these concerns, on July 13, the House Appropriations Committee reported out the Fiscal Year 2024 Financial Services and General Government appropriations bill (H.R.
 4664) which included language that stops the FTC from finalizing, implementing, or enforcing the “Vehicle Shopping Rule.”
 NADA strongly supports this legislation, which complements the FTC REDO Act.
 A companion Senate bill approved by the Senate Appropriations Committee (S. 2309) does not include this language.

-The “FTC REDO Act” directs the FTC to “redo” its “Vehicle Shopping Rule,” but this time with basic regulatory safeguards the agency should have properly undertaken in the first place.
+The “FTC REDO Act” (S. 3014) would stop the “Vehicle Shopping Rule” and require the FTC to follow basic regulatory safeguards should the agency choose to redo the rule.
 The bill requires the FTC to: 1) issue an Advance Notice of Proposed Rulemaking; 2) conduct a quantitative study on auto retailing; 3) conduct consumer testing; and 4) publish a cost benefit analysis based on actual data.
 The FTC failed to perform any of these essential steps before proposing its rule.

 The FTC has not followed a fair and transparent process in issuing this proposed rule which would add more time and costs to the car buying process.
 Despite adding more paper to the sales process, the FTC counterintuitively (and without any analysis or support) assumes that this new rule would save consumers three hours per transaction and, in turn, save consumers $29.7 billion.
 The CAR report, with clear supporting evidence, shows that consumers would spend an additional two hours per transaction, with an overall cost of $38.1 billion.